Nikoleta79/RealEstateCareapp/README.md

 3. Testing: The application has undergone extensive testing to ensure that all security measures work as intended, providing a safe environment for users.
 4. Netlify & Ionic Security: The app leverages the security features provided by Netlify and Ionic, ensuring secure deployment and application management.
 5. DOMPurify has been used to help secure web applications by sanitizing HTML and preventing malicious code from being executed in the browser.
 It is  used to protect against Cross-Site Scripting (XSS) attacks
+6. The password is also hidden for extra security.

 # Usability
 The application is designed with usability in mind, providing an intuitive experience for users: